ansible/ansible/docsite/rst/intro_installation.rst

 Currently Ansible can be run from any machine with Python 2.6 or 2.7 installed (Windows isn't supported for the control machine).

-This includes Red Hat, Debian, CentOS, OS X, any of the BSDs, and so on.
+This includes Red Hat, Debian, CentOS, openSUSE, OS X, any of the BSDs, and so on.

 .. note::